 The treatment will depend on the extent of the disease, where the narrowed arteries are and how severe your symptoms are.
 The main concern is to prevent a stroke.
 Treatment options may be medical or surgical.

-Medical treatment includes anti-platelet medicines, statin drugs that lower your cholesterol, blood pressure medicines and other lifestyle changes.
+Medical treatment includes anti-platelet medicines, statin drugs that lower your cholesterol, blood pressure medicines and lifestyle changes (i.e. exercise, quitting smoking, heart healthy diet).

 Surgical treatment includes carotid endarterectomy and stent placement.